Transcontinental walk

 A transcontinental walk involves crossing a continent on foot.
-If a walk does not cross the entire continent, but starts and ends in major cities near two opposing sides, it is usually considered transcontinental.
+If a walk does not cross the entire continent but starts and ends in major cities near two opposing sides, it is usually considered transcontinental.
 People have crossed continents walking alone or in groups.

 Purpose

 Some people have completed a transcontinental walk on a whim or as a result of a bet.
 Others have attempted transcontinental expeditions for scientific study or exploration.
-Transcontinental marches have been organized to serve as a demonstration to attract interest in some topic, or raise funds for a cause.
+Transcontinental marches have been organized to serve as a demonstration to attract interest in some topic or raise funds for a cause.

 Challenges

 Depending on the continent to be crossed, different challenges arise.
 To cross Antarctica on foot, supplying provisions would have to be well-planned.
 Crossing any continent on foot is also a test of endurance and physical condition.
 People who do a crossing without support have to transport equipment, tent, food etc., on a carriage or sled.
 That is an extra challenge, compared to those who have car support.

-Group transcontinental walks can be tougher to organize logistically than solo or duo efforts, especially when crossing international borders, since there generally needs to be greater accommodations and more thorough approvals for a group.
+Group transcontinental walks can be tougher to organize logistically than solo or duo efforts, especially when crossing international borders, since there generally need to be greater accommodations and more thorough approvals for a group.
 There is also a tougher process of decision making with even a small group than with one or two people.
 People walking in groups sometimes say that the walking part is easier than dealing with group politics and dynamics.
-One participant in the Great Peace March for Global Nuclear Disarmament, a transcontinental group march of about 500 people in 1986, said, “We can’t agree on anything except to knock at the Porta-Potty.”
+One participant in the Great Peace March for Global Nuclear Disarmament, a transcontinental group march of about 500 people in 1986, said, “We can’t agree on anything except to knock on the Porta-Potty.”

+Many Continents

+Karl Bushby

+He has crossed 4 continents without interruption only with his legs: